 A perfectionist wants to do what is best for them and their goals; be sure to reassure them that they will reach the highest of their potential by sharing, communicating and working inclusively.

-An important aspect in giving feedback to a perfectionist is to ensure that they know they are appreciated and valued.
+giving feedback to a perfectionist is to ensure that they know they are appreciated and valued.
 Don’t be afraid to ask your direct report: “Is there a most efficient way that you prefer we exchange feedback with each other?” and “What aspects of your work could use greater clarity from myself or other team members?”

 With this in mind, you can deliver the input in a way that won’t make them defensive or demotivate them.